GET DIRECTV for business®

 They’re waiting.
 Resting.
 Recovering.
 That downtime is where perception is formed.

-Hospitals that recognize this—and invest in hospital tv packages and patient entertainment solutions that improve those in-between moments—are the ones that can see measurable gains in satisfaction, outcomes, and operational efficiency.
+Hospitals that recognize this and invest in hospital tv packages and patient entertainment solutions can help improve those in-between moments.

 Because sometimes, improving care isn’t about adding more interventions.